Ray Gunter 1909 - 1977

 “I am delighted that Ray’s work as an MP and trade unionist is being recognised with this permanent reminder so close to his birthplace.”

-The photograph shows Paul Murphy and Hedley McCarthy at the unveiling of the memorial plaque.
+The first photograph shows Paul Murphy MP and Cllr.
+Hedley McCarthy at the unveiling of the memorial plaque.

 These are the most popular locations used on the site.
 The more popular the keyword, the bigger the font size.